andyc1997/Steam-GRE/ReadMe.md

 # Automated Product Positioning Tools: Steam Game
 *Foreword*: This `ReadMe.md` serves as a blog post for submission to the 2025 Google Cloud's Hackathon "**BigQuery AI - Building the Future of Data**".
+This submission follows "Approach 2: The Semantic Detective 🕵️‍♀️".

 *Official page*: https://www.kaggle.com/competitions/bigquery-ai-hackathon/overview

 ## Background

+### Business Question
 Performing product positioning in real-time is often required in the current fast-paced environment in particular products with short life cycles.
 A vivid example is the video game industry.
 According to [SteamDB](https://steamdb.info/stats/releases/), there are 18,641 games released on Steam in 2024.
-The business question relevant in this setting, to both developers and analysts, is *how to understand the position of your game in the global market*.
+The business question relevant in this setting, to both developers and analysts, is *how to understand the position of your game in the global market, whether you are planning to produce a computer game or to analyze an existing game*.

+### Pain Point
-Let say if you are planning to make a horror game, you would like to know what kind of horror games are available in the market, and how their buyers perceive the quality of horror games, and how their perceptions differ across different regions or countries.
+Let say if you are planning to make a horror game, you would like to know what kind of horror games are available in the market, and how their buyers perceive the quality of horror games.
+Currently, product or market analysts are conducting their analysis through manual reviews of unstructured data such as game description and user comments.
+Furthermore, it is hard for analysts to understand foreign markets because of language barriers.
+The manual process can be broken down into two steps:

+1. Identify computer games with similar characteristics based on their tags on Steam.
+2. Review user comments based on how many people think it is "helpful" or the time of posting the comment.

+As such, an automated solution using LLM-based text embedding models is proposed.

+## Public Dataset
+Our solution is based on two public datasets on Kaggle:

+1. A complete list of Steam games (40.21 MB, 55.7k records): [All 55,000 Games on Steam (November 2022)](https://www.kaggle.com/datasets/tristan581/all-55000-games-on-steam-november-2022)
+2. A list of game reviews (8.17 GB, 21.7m records): [Steam Reviews Dataset 2021](https://www.kaggle.com/datasets/najzeko/steam-reviews-2021)

+The data files are stored in Cloud Storage and then loaded to BigQuery according to the [schema](/schema/).

 ## Solution
+Our solution is based on SQL because it can be integrated easily as a backend process in deployment.
+The automated workflow based on SQL with Vector Search

 ## Architectual Diagram

 ## Metrics

 ## Runtime

-## Dataset
-As a demonstration, 3 public datasets from Kaggle are used in this project:
-1.
-2.
-3.

-## BigQuery Schema